Andrekode/mernproject/README.md

 # mernproject
-Learning the Mearn stack, a simple Memories Project
+Learning the MERN stack, a simple Memories Project